Long and Short Essay on Article 370 for Student and Children in English

-As a result, Maharaja Hari Singh accepted a merger in favor of India to deal with this crisis.
+As a result, Maharaja Hari Singh accepted a merger in favour of India to deal with this crisis.
 On 26 October 1947, Maharaja Hari Singh signed the merger letter, according to which Jammu and Kashmir accepted the supremacy of the Indian Union on three subjects – Defence, foreign affairs, and communications while retaining its autonomy in the remaining matters.

 After the signing of this merger letter, the then Indian Prime Minister Jawaharlal Nehru said that the people of Jammu and Kashmir will make their own constitution through their own Constituent Assembly and determine how much and how the Indian Union’s authority over Jammu and Kashmir should be.
 During this time, the constitution of India will only make interim arrangements with respect to Jammu and Kashmir.
 To give legal form to this interim system, Article 370 was included in the Indian Constitution, under which the privileges of Jammu and Kashmir were given.

 The special status given to Jammu and Kashmir under Article 370 of the Constitution has been removed with the Presidential notification dated August 5, 2019.
-This is a bold move by the present Modi government reflecting strong political will.
+This is a bold move by the present Narendra Modi government reflecting strong political will.
 Jammu & Kashmir has further been divided into two Union Territories – Jammu & Kashmir and Ladakh.
 Both union territories will come into existence on October 31.

 President Ram Nath Kovind, in his Independence Day speech, expressed confidence about the new and bifurcation benefits of the state of Jammu and Kashmir.
 The changes made in J&K and Ladakh will enable people to use and enjoy the same rights, privileges, and facilities as their citizens in the rest of the country.
 Jammu & Kashmir has also become the largest union territory (UT) in India in terms of the area while Ladakh has become 2nd largest union territory after it comes into force.
 With the abrogation of Article 370, the tenure of the Jammu & Kashmir state Assembly has now become five years as in other parts of the state which till now had a special status with 6-year tenure.